-Single-agent TIBSOVO® (ivosidenib tablets) offers convenient, once-daily oral dosing and can be taken at home1
+Single-agent TIBSOVO offers convenient, once-daily oral dosing and can be taken with or without food1

 Taken orally, once daily until disease progression or unacceptable toxicity

-Treatment with TIBSOVO has not been studied in patients with preexisting severe renal or hepatic impairment.
-For patients with preexisting severe renal or hepatic impairment, consider the risks and potential benefits before initiating treatment with TIBSOVO.1
+Treatment with TIBSOVO has not been studied in patients with pre‑existing severe renal or hepatic impairment.
+For patients with pre‑existing severe renal or hepatic impairment, consider the risks and potential benefits before initiating treatment with TIBSOVO.

-- Monitor blood creatine phosphokinase weekly for the first month of therapy1
+- Monitor blood creatine phosphokinase weekly for the first month of therapy

 Differentiation syndrome1

-- Symptoms included noninfectious leukocytosis, peripheral edema, pyrexia, dyspnea, pleural effusion, hypotension, hypoxia, pulmonary edema, pneumonitis, pericardial effusion, rash, fluid overload, tumor lysis syndrome, and creatinine increased
+- Symptoms of differentiation syndrome in patients treated with TIBSOVO included noninfectious leukocytosis, peripheral edema, pyrexia, dyspnea, pleural effusion, hypotension, hypoxia, pulmonary edema, pneumonitis, pericardial effusion, rash, fluid overload, tumor lysis syndrome, and creatinine increased

 - If differentiation syndrome is suspected, initiate dexamethasone 10 mg IV every 12 hours (or an equivalent dose of an alternative oral or IV corticosteroid) and initiate hemodynamic monitoring until symptom resolution and for a minimum of 3 days